logaretm/vee-validate/docs/content/guide/validation.md

 ```

 </doc-tip>

-This is slightly verbose, but this gives you exact control on which events triggers validation.

 `useField()` composition function is not concerned with any events, it only validates whenever the `value` ref changes.
 It gives you everything you need to setup your own validation experience.